Should I use 2.5, 2.4 or 2.3 of swingbench

 Is there a datawarehousing benchmark available?

-In swingbench 2.3 and 2.4 there is a new wizard "shwizard" that builds a sales history schema.
+In swingbench 2.3,2.4 and 2.5 there is a new wizard "shwizard" that builds a sales history schema.
 It is currently under test but it can be used to build a sizeable test database.
 Swingbench also includes a config (shconfig under the $SWINGHOME/configs directory) with and a number of queries to stress the resultant schema.
-I'll be producing a web page shortly to describe its setup and configuration.